 I would pretend to like and respect people I actually couldn’t stand.

 I would say I didn’t mind staying late to finish that urgent press release, when all I really wanted to do was go home and get to be myself again.

 I would sit in endless, pointless meetings and act like there was nowhere I’d rather be.

 I would grit my teeth and smile when my boss asked me to work through my lunch break – again.

 I would pretend to find my work interesting and stimulating, even when it involved answering the same questions over and over again, or covering the dullest meetings known to man.

 In general, I made a living out of pretending to be someone I most definitely was not: a happy little worker bee who lived for the job and could think of no better way to spend her time than trapped in a windowless, airless office, earning money for someone else.*

 These days?
 I don’t do a whole lot of acting

 Oh, there are bits and pieces of pretense scattered throughout my weeks.
-Not being overly-fond of the phone, for instance, I have to pretend to be pleased every time someone decides to call me, or asks me to call them.
+Not being overly-fond of the phone, for instance, I have to pretend to be pleased every time someone decides to call me, or asks me to call them – which luckily doesn’t happen too often in my line of work.
 And there’s the occasional rude comment, which I have to pretend not to be frustrated by.
-But for the most part, I wake up every morning and don’t have to act like anyone other my myself.
+But for the most part, I wake up every morning and don’t have to act like anyone other than myself.
 There’s an honesty to my working life that was sadly lacking before, and it’s perhaps the biggest reason why I’d never want to go back to office life.
 Well, that an the early mornings, of course.